-Michelle Akers helped define the American soccer style, with her imposing domination in the midfield.
+Michelle Akers helped define the American soccer style by imposing domination in the midfield.

-- In the early years after its 1985 inception, the USWNT was technically outmatched by European teams, but they brought an unparalleled work rate led by players like Akers.
+- In the early years after its 1985 inception, European teams technically outmatched the USWNT, but they brought an unparalleled work rate led by players like Akers.

 Success begets success.
 An early victory for the USWNT was a powerful motivator that set the tone for the legendary team.

-Many other countries simply claimed soccer was not a women’s game and did not invest in its development at all.
+Many other countries claimed soccer was not a women’s game and did not invest in its development.

 Why is the USWNT so good?

 Some of the top reasons the USWNT has gotten and stayed so good include:

 - Investment in women’s sports via Title IX